mattjmeier/gene-tooltips/README.md

 </script>
 ```

+You can also add the class to a list of consistently delimited gene names (as long as they belong to the same species)

 ## Documentation

 Full documentation and examples are available in the docs
- folder or at the project site (coming soon).
+ folder or at the [project site](https://mattjmeier.github.io/gene-tooltips/).

 ## Contributing